eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 * `ALWAYS`: The workload is restarted upon termination, regardless of the exit code.

 Comment:
-The default restart policies is `NEVER`.
+The default restart policy is `NEVER`.

 Rationale:
 In some cases, workloads must remain operational at all times, even if they fail or exit successfully.